Kristiansand Naval Air Station

 Kristiansand Naval Air Station (Marinens flystasjon Kristiansand) was a water military air base operated by the Royal Norwegian Navy Air Service between 1919 and 1940.
-Situated at Tangen in the city center of Kristiansand, Norway, it consisted of three hangars.
+Situated at Tangen in the city center of Kristiansand in Kristiansand Municipality, Norway, it consisted of three hangars.
 The station was to house both reconnaissance and fighter aircraft.

 History

 A 1916 plan of the Naval Air Service called for the establishment of five naval air stations, one of which would be located near Kristiansand.
 It was given the highest priority and became the second such facility in Norway, after Karljohansvern Naval Air Station.
 The Royal Norwegian Navy investigated the city's surroundings and identified two suitable locations, Karantenebukta on Odderøya and the city center.
 The latter was located on the site of a Norwegian Army base.
 The site was selected on 6 August 1917.
 This allowed the Norwegian Army Air Service to establish a rudimentary runway.

 Construction commenced in early 1918 and consisted of three hangars, two for the Navy and one for the Army.
 By June work was sufficient for the air station to be taken into use.
 It was commissioned on 20 June and the first exercise started on 1 July.
 The last hangar was completed on 22 April 1919.
 There was a proposal in 1921 to build a third naval hangar, but lack of funding torpedoed the proposal.

 The air station was initially led by a first lieutenant who was also a pilot, and staffed with four conscripted pilots, four conscripted mechanics, a joint chief mechanic and accountant, and a support staff of ten.
 The station was to carry out operations including participation in exercises through machine gun shooting, dropping of dummy bombs and dummy mines, aerial photography, reconnaissance along the coast from Farsund to Arendal, and radiotelegraphy.
-For this the air station was equipped with three Sopwith Camel fighters and two Marinens Flyvebaatfabrikk M.F.2 reconnaissance aircraft.
+For this the air station was equipped with three Sopwith Baby fighters and two Marinens Flyvebaatfabrikk M.F.2 reconnaissance aircraft.